enk21/github-actions-example-terraform/README.md

 The action sets the environment variables used by the variables in the Terraform script (prefixed with `TF_VAR_`).
 Any additional variables needed should be added to the action and set in the workflow.

 The workflow will:
-- Run the Terraform Plan command to display the changes that will be deployed.
-To apply the changes, the workflow must be executed manually and the apply flag set to true.

-The workflow will:
 - Check out the code.
 - Run the action based on the branch.
 - Authenticate, containerize and push the application to the org's private image repository if the apply flag is set to true.